JAB-dev/Sorts-Visualized/README.md

 Support for changing delays (delays work differently on different sorts,Swap delay becomes read delay with python sorts)

-Multiple input styles (Different graphs and such)
+Multiple input styles

 Sound support for built in sorts

 Support for changing array Length

-Timer support not really useful since you add delay anyway, so currently not in use
+Support for multiple files for custom sounds, you could sort with the sounds of the lord of rings trilogy if you so desire

+# Other

 Executable is located inside of Win32>Release(Or debug, debug is likely to be newer)>JABsVisualSorts.exe